Taupō Swamp: European settlement

 In 1855 an earthquake uplifted the land and this, along with the subsequent increase in silt, ensured that the swamp was cut off from the sea.
 The swamp was and continues to be fed by the Taupō stream and as a result the swamp is now regarded as a topogenous mire.
 By the late 1800s flax was planted and industrially harvested out of the swamp and milled in Foxton.
 This continued until the mid 1900s as attempts to drain the swamp for farmland use were largely unsuccessful.
 However some southern parts of the swamp were successfully drained allowing for industrial as well as farmland use.
 Both the construction of the main trunk railway in 1885 and the later construction of the Centennial Highway threatened the wetland but as a result of the peaty soils, both infrastructures were built around the edges of the swamp.
 However these structures did result in some of the smaller areas of the swamp becoming isolated.
-The swamp is visible from State Highway 1 and the North Island Main Trunk railway.
+The swamp is visible from State Highway 59 (formerly State Highway 1) and the North Island Main Trunk railway.